ddev/ddev/docs/content/users/extend/custom-commands.md

 ## Global Commands

-Global commands work exactly the same as project-level commands, they just need to go in your global `.ddev` directory.
+Global commands work exactly the same as project-level commands, but they need to go in your *global* `.ddev` directory.
 Your home directory has a `.ddev/commands` in it, where you can add host, web, or db commands.

 ## Shell Command Examples